 Terms of reference: Nominations Committee

-The committee’s primary responsibilities are to make recommendations to the Directors in all new appointments of Directors and senior management, to interview nominees, to take up references and to consider related matters.
-The Nominations Committee comprises Jill Easterbrook as chairman, Liz Richards, James Routh and Tracy Sheedy.
+The committee's primary responsibilities are to make recommendations to the Directors in all new appointments of Directors and senior management, to interview nominees, to take up references and to consider related matters.
+The Nominations Committee comprises Jill Easterbrook as chair, Ross Paterson, James Routh and Tracy Sheedy.

 Role of External and Internal Advisors